jomartin-999/spring-boot-for-vmware-gemfire/docs/clientcache-applications.md

 }
 ```

-A VMware GemFire server is not necessarily
+A [vmware-gemfire-name] server is not necessarily
 a <code>CacheServer</code> capable of serving cache clients.
 It is
-merely a peer member node in a VMware GemFire cluster (that is,
+merely a peer member node in a [vmware-gemfire-name] cluster (that is,
 a distributed system) that stores and manages data.

 By explicitly declaring the `@CacheServerApplication` annotation, you